antonsolomko/snooker-andy/README.md

 * **Non ranking**.
 These games do not affect ratings at all.
 This type should be only used if players do not try to win or play not as they would normally do so that the outcome does not adequately represent their real abilities.

+#### Guest players

+Players that are not members of an academy ("guest" players) are not ranked.
+Games where unranked players take part do not affect ratings.

 #### Frequecy restriction